38degrees/crmp_client/README.md

 client.lists({ page: 1, max_pages: 1})
 ```

-The above example would start on page 1 (the default is page 0), and return only 1 page of results.
+The above example would start on page 1 (the default is page 0), and return only 1 page of results (by default it will return all pages).

 ## Development